Skull of Aboriginal man murdered 200 years ago to be returned to Tasmania

 The skull was acquired by William MacGillivray, regius professor of natural history at Marischal College in Aberdeen, and after his death in 1852 it was purchased by the University of Aberdeen.

-It was kept by the university, initially as part of its comparative anatomy collection, and latterly its human culture collection, where during the 19th and early 20th centuries it was used for medical education.
+It was kept by the university, initially as part of its comparative anatomy collection and then its human culture collection, where during the 19th and early 20th centuries it was used for medical education.

 Plans for the repatriation of the remains began when the university contacted the Tasmanian Aboriginal Centre (TAC) in 2019, and the return was approved unconditionally by the university’s governing body in 2020.